dustinpfister/blog_posts/_posts/threejs-examples.md

 This is just a Basic clock example which is another kind of example that I like to make when working with a new framework like threejs or any kind of canvas framework.
 Clocks are nice because they are generally easy to make, but yet there is also still all kinds of room for improvement when it comes to going in a new and interesting direction with it.

 ## [ 5 - Hamster Wheel](/2021/04/19/threejs-examples-hamster-wheel/)

+This is a fun example that I made that is a human sized hamster wheel, and I placed a simple person model inside the hamster wheel.

 ## [ 6 - House](/2021/04/23/threejs-examples-house/)